Skip to content

 Why does presbyopia peak around +2.50?

-Presbyopia typically peaks around +2.50 The reason for this is the normal natural lands in adults has converging or of 2.50 to 3.00 diopters.
+Presbyopia typically peaks around +2.50 The reason for this is the normal natural lens in adults has converging power of +2.50 to +3.00 diopters.
 As we age from 40 to 60 this power keeps getting reduced from 3.00 to 2.50 to two and so on to make up for this the reading glasses have to be added of a prescription, so the total is 3 so when the eyes power decreases the reading glasses increase till they reach 3 diopters but most commonly people are happy with +2.50

 What are the pros and cons of wearing reading glasses?